jacobhash570/project_4/README.md

 ![alt text](https://github.com/jacobhash570/project_4/blob/main/Images/p_image9.png)

-## Final model produces an r2 of 0.866.
+## Final model produces an r2 of 0.866 and is in FinalModelHina.ipynb.

 ## Contributors: